As an Amazon Associate, we may earn a commission if you make a purchase — at no extra cost to you.

 Manufacturers update their apps or change what they support.
 If a device stops responding, try re-linking your account or even a factory reset.
 Keeping both the Google Home app and your device firmware updated can prevent a lot of Google Home compatibility problems.

-If your devices keep disappearing or ignoring voice commands, connection failures are probably the culprit.
+If your devices keep disappearing, ignoring commands, or showing a voice assistant not working message, weak Wi-Fi or signal drops are usually the culprit.
 Maybe your Wi-Fi dropped, a device got unplugged, or something’s blocking the signal.

 Here’s a quick checklist: